simonwahll/wahllcontent/dart/dart/final.md

 toc: true
 ---

 Finals are similar to [constants]({{< ref "/dart/dart/constants" >}} "Dart Constants") in the way that it is not possible to change their values after they have been assigned a value and they must be assigned a value at the same time as they are declared.
-The difference is that finals can be the result of an expression that cannot be known at compile time so they can be used to hold an instance of an object.
+The difference is that final can be the result of an expression that cannot be known at compile time so it can be used to hold an instance of an object.

 ## Syntax